jasonakon/imagegram/README.md

 2. Databases are splitted and all transactions are performed seperatedly by event.
 3. Each services can be a subscriber / publisher.
 4. Possible problems:
-    - Data consistency may not applicable to ACID compliant
+    - Data consistency may not applicable to ACID compliant (Eventual consistency)
     - Duplicated and missing messages

 #### 4. IDEAL Approach (Mixture best of both world) - Async